irsbugs/cmrt/Simulation Website.md

     cmrailtr@CMRT-Demo:~$
     ```

-3. The command you now type are executed on the simulation computer.
+3. The commands you now type are executed on the simulation computer.

 Use **SCP** to copy a file, E.g. `wordpress.conf`, from your normal computer to the simulation computer.